garris/BackstopJS/README.md

 ### Setting Chromy option flags
 Chromy enables a lot of behavior via constructor options.
 See Chromy documentation for more info.

-**Please note:** Backstop sets defaults for many Chromy properties.
-Setting a parameter value here will override any default value set by backstop.
+**NOTE:** Backstop sets defaults for many Chromy properties.
+Setting a parameter value with engineOptions will override any default value set by backstop. _But please watch out for the following..._
-- Setting `port` is way not advised.
+- (TLDR) Setting `port` is _very_ _very_ not advised.
+- Setting `chromeFlags` will override all chromeFlags properties set by backstop -- **EXCEPT FOR `--window-size`***...  (i.e. `--window-size` flag will be added by backstop if not found in chromeFlags)
-- Setting `--window-size` in chromeFlags will override values used in your viewport settings.
-Not advised.
+- Setting `--window-size` explicitly in `chromeFlags` will override values used in your viewport settings.

 An example config below...